 - 228A & 128 Avenue – black cat sits on doorstep, likes driveway and goes to to 127th nature area.
 We put up more posters here (as Halo’s Pet Rescue’s thermal drone spotted two black cats chasing each other in this area).
 We’re reaching out to homeowner to see if cat comes back so we can arrange for camera/trap.
 This was reported to be a neighbourhood cat, unfortunately.

 - 230th & 121A Avenue – huge thanks to Shirley for allowing Halo’s Pet Rescue to setup a camera here after multiple visits by a black cat on her porch.
-No recent sightings; maybe the camera has been moved by now.
+No recent sightings; trail camera removed.

 - 215 Street & 123 Avenue – huge thanks to Hanna for bringing in a black cat.
 We had to take a taxi to her residence, but this cat was tattooed and Calam does not have a tattoo (microchip only).